 Copies of the APU Style and Format Handbooks for Doctoral Publications and Master's Theses, as well as the Institutional Review Board Handbook, are available through the APU portal, home.apu.edu.

-If you have questions about formatting or submitting dissertations and theses, please contact Janice Baskin, Director of Graduate Publications (626-815-6000, Ext.
+If you have questions about formatting or submitting dissertations and theses, please contact Janice Baskin, Director of Publications (626-815-6000, Ext.
 5266, email@example.com).

 For research assistance, please contact the subject specialist librarian for your discipline.

 Searching in the ProQuest Dissertations and Theses database (PQDT) works similarly to other APU databases.
 You can access the databases using the link provided or by looking it up in the All Database list found on the University Libraries website.

 Once you have logged in to the database, you will be presented with a search screen.
 You can search PQDT by keyword to find dissertations and theses on topics similar to yours, or you can search by school, author, or degree type.
 PQDT can also be a good resource when you are looking for a copy of an inventory or other instrument for your research; just do a keyword search for the name of the tool (e.g., Leadership Practices Inventory), then look in the dissertations' table of contents or appendices to see if the author has included a copy of the instrument.

 In the example below, we are looking for material on the leadership styles of women in university administration positions.

 Once you've selected the search button, you will be taken to the brief results screen.
 From here you will be able to access dissertations and theses, as well as place further limiters on your search.
 For example, if you would like to only see doctoral dissertations in your results, check the box below your search string and then click on the search button again to filter out the other results.
 Or, you can use the limiters on the right to add things like publication date limits and school/institution.